FederatedTrust: A Solution for Trustworthy Federated Learning: FederatedTrust Algorithm Design

 \section{FederatedTrust Algorithm Design}

-This section details the design of \textit{FederatedTrust}, the algorithm proposed to quantify the trustworthiness level of FL models according to the pillars, notions, and metrics presented in Section~\ref{sec:pillars}.
-To the best of our knowledge, this algorithm is the first attempt to evaluate the overall trustworthiness level of FL models.
+This section details the design of \textit{FederatedTrust}, the algorithm proposed to quantify the trustworthiness level of FL models according to the pillars, notions, and metrics presented in Section~\ref{sec:pillars}. \addtxt{To the best of our knowledge, it is the first attempt to evaluate the trustworthiness of FL models.}

-Before presenting the algorithm details, it is important to mention that this work assumes that the central server, aggregating the clients' models, is honest and maintained by a trusted system administrator.
+Before presenting the algorithm details, it is important to mention that this work assumes that the central server, aggregating the clients' models, is honest and maintained by a trusted system administrator{Prior to delving into the specifics of the algorithm, it is crucial to mention that this work operates under the assumption that the central server, which aggregates the models of the clients, is honest, maintains data integrity, and is overseen by a dependable system administrator}.
 Therefore, the server does not maliciously interfere with the trust calculation process.
 In addition, the following functional requirements (FR), non-functional requirements (NF), and privacy constraints (PC) have been considered before designing and implementing the proposed algorithm.

 \begin{enumerate} \item[FR-1:] Each of the six trustworthy FL pillars must be represented in the algorithm, meaning that at least one metric from each pillar must be considered in the final score. \item[FR-2:] The final trustworthiness score must be a combination of the trustworthiness scores from all notions and pillars. \item[NF-1:] The algorithm should add minimal computation overhead and complexity to the server, participants, and FL model. \item[NF-2:] The algorithm should be modular and configurable. \item[PC-1:] The algorithm must not store any sensitive data from the FL model. \item[PC-2:] The algorithm must not leak or share any sensitive data from clients, the server, and the FL model with third parties. \item[PC-3:] The metrics calculations can occur at the client's local devices, the central server, or collaboratively between both. \item[PC-4:] When metrics are calculated collaboratively between clients and the server, the computation should be performed securely and privately if the individual client metrics contain sensitive information. \end{enumerate}